BUPTAntiRiver/vaults/default/bupt/DBMS/Database System Crash Course.md

 to modify attributes, we can use `alter` to add or drop specific attributes. typically tuples are stored row by row (row major), which makes it very slow to modify attributes, because we are modifying whole column, which requires modification across all rows. some new structure store data column major to tackle such case.
 ## Query
-use `select` clause to query, we can add some description to the attributes we want to select, like `all`, `distinct` (duplicate is allowed in sql). if we select from two table, then we are actually selecting from their cartesian product. rather than cartesian product (outer join), inner join (natural join) is more common, which only care about the tuples has something in common. you may use `join` `on` or add some restrictions in `where` clause, the previous one is recommended. the running order of sql queries is:
+Use `select` clause to query, we can add some description to the attributes we want to select, like `all`, `distinct` (duplicate is allowed in sql). if we select from two table, then we are actually selecting from their cartesian product. rather than cartesian product (outer join), inner join (natural join) is more common, which only care about the tuples has something in common. you may use `join` `on` or add some restrictions in `where` clause, the previous one is recommended. the running order of sql queries is: